 Bridgestone's mission statement is "Serving Society with Superior Quality".
-With this statement in mind, the Japanese company produces tyres using cutting-edge technology (its tyres are considered to be in the premium market segment).
-Those tyres win numerous prizes in tyre tests carried out by leading organisations and motoring magazines.
+With this statement in mind, the Japanese company produces tyres using cutting-edge technology and, as a result, its tyres are considered to be in the premium market segment.
+These tyres win numerous prizes in tyre tests carried out by leading organisations and motoring magazines.

-Bridgestone's operations have been recognised on a number of occasions, with the company being voted Tyre Manufacturer of the Year in various categories.
-Bridgestone offers different types of tyres, including passenger car tyres, van tyres, 4x4 tyres, motorcycle tyres, sports tyres, lorry tyres and agricultural tyres.
+The manufacturer's operations have been recognised on a number of occasions, with the company being voted Tyre Manufacturer of the Year in various categories.
+Bridgestone offers different types of tyres, includingcar tyres, van tyres, 4x4 tyres, motorcycle tyres, sports tyres, lorry tyres and agricultural tyres.
 The company also produces car parts and even equipment for various sports.
-Bridgestone tyres are fitted as original equipment for passenger cars manufactured by VW, Ford, BMW, Mercedes, GM, Peugeot, Renault, Toyota and Fiat, and also lorries made by Mercedes, Renault, Volvo, Scania, MAN, DAF and Iveco.
+Bridgestone tyres are fitted as original equipment for passenger cars manufactured by Volkswagen, Ford, BMW, Mercedes, GM, Peugeot, Renault, Toyota and Fiat, as well as lorries made by Mercedes, Renault, Volvo, Scania, MAN, DAF and Iveco.

 Bridgestone was founded in 1931 by Shojiro Ishibashi, whose surname means "Stone Bridge", which is where the company got its name.

-Bridgestone is the world's largest manufacturer of tyres and rubber products.
-The company has over 140 factories in more than 20 countries around the world.
+The business is the world's largest manufacturer of tyres and rubber products.
+It has over 140 factories in more than 20 countries around the world.